nickibyte/tri-d-chess/docs/docs.md

 However the files range from a-f and the rank from 1-10 (instead of a-h and 1-8).
 Additionally a suffix (underscore + number) is added to indicate the level 1-6.

-The twelve possible tower positions are labled T1 through T12.
+The twelve possible tower positions are labeled T1 through T12.
 Starting with the front left tower on the bottom board (when looking at the board from the front) and then going **left to right** and **front to back** on each of the 3 main boards (**bottom to top**).

 See an example of using a Position Object [here].